dfbarrero/dataCourse/assignments/exoplanets/exoplanets.md

 ## Data adquisition and selection

 Download the exoplanet dataset from the [NASA Exploplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS).
 This dataset contains a collection of confirmed exoplanets along with several attributes about them.
-Download the dataset in *CSV format* and **values-only**.
+Download the dataset in *CSV format* and **values-only**; please select the column "Planet Density" which is not selected by default.
 You may need to configure your browser to allow the website to open pop-ups.

 Once the dataset was downloaded (consider only the default attributes), visualize its header using any tool of your choice (Linux command, text editor, etc) to get an insight about the attributes codification.
 If you are interested in getting a complete description, [read this link](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html).